-Whether he is leading a large consumer product fulfillment company, volunteering with a local sheriff’s foundation, or competing in an Ironman championship, former MxCC student Ken Wiseman is a believer in lifelong learning and giving back.
+Whether he is leading a large consumer product fulfillment company, volunteering with a local sheriff’s foundation, or competing in an Ironman championship, former Middlesex student Ken Wiseman is a believer in lifelong learning and giving back.

-Eighteen years ago, the Portland, CT, native transplanted his business success to the Santa Clarita Valley in California, promising mom and dad Eunice and Dick Wiseman that he would be back in a few years.
+Eighteen years ago, the Portland native transplanted his business success to the Santa Clarita Valley in California, promising mom and dad Eunice and Dick Wiseman that he would be back in a few years.
 Once he and his family got to California, however, his business success and involvement in the community caused him to firmly plant some California roots.
-As the current CEO/managing partner of AMS Fulfillment, Inc., a full-service order fulfillment company, Ken oversees multiple distribution centers with more than 350 employees within 750,000-square-feet of warehouse space.
+As the CEO/managing partner of AMS Fulfillment, Inc.,* a full-service order fulfillment company, Ken oversees multiple distribution centers with more than 350 employees within 750,000-square-feet of warehouse space.
 The company’s working philosophy centers on approaching each client’s business needs as their own, because then everyone succeeds.

 Ken and his company recently took this vision to heart through a groundbreaking collaboration with the College of the Canyons (COC), a community college in Santa Clarita, Los Angeles County.
-While he could attribute his business achievements to his MBA, he also believes that his early MxCC classes and bachelor’s degree in teaching created the foundation for a strong belief in the importance of a community college learning experience.
+While he could attribute his business achievements to his M.B.A., he also believes that his early Middlesex classes and bachelor’s degree in teaching created the foundation for a strong belief in the importance of a community college learning experience.

 In 2016, his company and COC launched an innovative warehousing and shipping apprenticeship program for individuals to earn while they learn.
 The first of its kind in California, the program includes a learning center and classroom space at AMS and focuses on targeted efforts to recruit and employ underserved individuals.